 - 1 kg sugar

-This ensures proper fermentation, prevents spoilage, and gives you a balanced syrup.
+This prevents spoilage, and gives you a balanced syrup.

 🧂 Tools & Equipment

-- Sterilized 3L glass jar with airtight lid: A clean, dry jar is essential to prevent mold during fermentation.
+- Sterilized 3L glass jar with airtight lid: A clean, dry jar is essential to prevent mold.

 - Wooden spoon or silicone spatula: Use non-metal tools for stirring.

-- Clean cloth or paper towels: To dry the plums thoroughly before fermenting.
+- Clean cloth or paper towels: Use to dry the plums thoroughly before use.

 - Toothpick or skewer: Perfect for removing plum stems efficiently.